Les Walkling | On Landscape Photography Masterclass | 14/15 October 2017 (spots available)

 - Luminosity selections, highlight bump masks, shadow luminosity masks

 This two-day Masterclass will run from 9.30am to 4.45pm each day, and includes generous breaks for individual questions and answers.
 The main workshop is presented through discussion, demonstration, critical analysis, case studies and practical applications.
 There is also an online resource page including course notes, videos, images and test files.

 What to bring?

 Participants are encouraged to bring their own camera equipment, as well as image files and/or prints.
 A laptop computer is not required.
 Please note that lunch is not provided.

 Les Walkling is a renowned artist, educator and art consultant.
 Les has been teaching specialised workshops since 1977, and held teaching and research positions at Melbourne’s RMIT University for seventeen years.
 In 2012, he was named a Fellow of the Australian Institute of Professional Photographers for his services to photography.
 As an artist, he has exhibited in institutions in Australia and the United States, including the Metropolitan Museum of Art, the National Gallery of Victoria and the National Gallery of Australia.
 In recent years, his practice has focused on collaborative projects with artists such as Polexini Papapetrou and Bill Henson.

 $530 (for current PhotoAccess members)

 $565 (including 12 months membership of PhotoAccess)

-Maximum class size of 12 (one spot available).
+Maximum class size of 12

 Who is this workshop for?
 Confident intermediate and advanced photographers.
 Completion of Camera Skills Intermediate (or equivalent experience) is highly recommended.
-Contact us for further guidance on whether this workshop is right for you.
+Contact us for further guidance on whether this Masterclass is right for you.